cat-in-a-box/cat-in-a-box.github.io/README.md

 # Personal web page
-Just a webpage built with react.
+Just a webpage built with React.

-Provides information about me, my skills, projects, etc.
+Provides information about me, means of contact as well as my personal projects:

+- Mousewheel checker,
+-
+-
+- Snake game

 ![](screenshot.png)